playerO1/git-repair-encoding/readme.md

 ---------
 First version of "git-repair-encoding" can work only with text files in folder, without Git.
 Tested only on 2 languages and 2 encodings.
 Funute feature will be nice:

-1. improvement search alhorithm: should use more strong logic.
-See:
+1. improvement search alhorithm - should use more strong logic.
+See: Levenshtein distance, Damerau–Levenshtein distance, Jaro–Winkler distance.
 2. add more configurable options: search window size
 3. add support to more encoding, languages
 4. add Git repository support.
 See: org.eclipse.jgit library